Loostie/server_scripts/README.md

-# server_scripts
+# Server Scripts
-A collection of server scripts I've created during years of fullstack development to solve annoying problems!
-Might aswell share them
+This is a collection of scripts (shell/bash mainly), that I've created to automate tasks that I find myself doing over-and-over again.